3.05.2012

 -Mark Twain

-Trivia Time: What do you take for granted?
+Trivia Time: What do you think a good team name for the Jazz would be?

 Have a good week I know I will